-Before I set out on a round the world journey in 2014, I didn’t know what the hell I was doing when it came to vegan travel.
+Before I set out on a round the world journey in 2014, I didn’t know the first thing about vegan travel.

 I was still in the process of transitioning to veganism and was trying to eliminate eggs and a few other animal products from my diet.
 As my travel date approached I often wondered what vegan travel challenges I would face on the road.
 Worst case scenario, I could survive on bread and crackers, right?

 Luckily I haven’t had to do that.
 In fact, I was able to become fully vegan during my travels, and I’ve been pleasantly surprised at just how easy it has been to keep an animal-friendly diet.
 Vegan travel has even been possible in countries whose local populations don’t have a clear definition of what it means to be vegan.

 That said, there was a bit of a learning curve along the way.
 I’ll admit it, I made some mistakes and it took some time to get the hang of things.
 So, I want to pass on everything I’ve learned about vegan travel to you!